How it started

 I’ve always been a photographer – one who takes photographs.
 It started at school when I developed a black and white photograph I took of a key and developed it myself.

 However, the only way to improve is to do more.
 Take more photographs.
 With this in mind, I have just invested in the other most beautiful camera out there – a Fujifilm X-100F, in black.
 I intend to take it everywhere and never be without it.
-No photography from a distance, more up close and impersonal.
-Up until now I’ve been using my Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some small part in my day to day instagram uploads.
+For a while, I did but I have been evolving and I traded in the Fuji.
+I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some small part, especially in my day to day instagram uploads.
 I invested in the Sony A7 III, I was caught up in the hype.
 I had an idea to start videography but I found out, I was a photographer.
 Also, I had bought a computer, rather than a camera.

 Peace and photography